Publishing with a purpose

 All submissions are first desk-reviewed by members of the editorial team who will assess whether the manuscript fits the aims and scope as well as the quality standards of the journal.
 Submissions will be checked for consistency with the journal’s aims and scope.
-Submissions that are selected to be sent out for review will be evaluated through double-blind peer review by at least two referees.
+Submissions that are selected to be sent out for review will be evaluated through double anonymous peer review by at least two referees.
 Global Social Challenges Journal aims to return the reviews along with an initial decision within two months of submission.
 Please also see our Journals Editorial Policies.

 Copyright and Clearing Permissions

 Global Social Challenges Journal is published Open Access by Bristol University Press.
 Articles are considered for publication on the understanding that on acceptance the author(s) grant(s) Bristol University Press the right and licence to first publication of the article.
 Bristol University Press will publish the article under the Creative Commons licence selected by the author(s).
 Copyright remains with the author(s) or other original copyright owners and we will acknowledge this in the copyright line that appears on the published article.

 Authors will be asked to sign a licence to publish agreement to this effect, which should be submitted online along with the final manuscript.
 All authors should agree to the licence.
 For jointly authored articles the corresponding author may sign on behalf of co-authors provided that s/he has obtained their consent.
 The licence to publish will be available to download soon.

 Where copyright is not owned by the author(s), the corresponding author is responsible for obtaining the consent of the copyright holder.
 This includes figures, tables, and excerpts.
 Evidence of this permission should be provided to Bristol University Press.
 General information on rights and permissions can be found here.